 We take children aged 6-16 years, who have an EHC Plan for social, emotional and mental health needs (SEMH).
 Our children have a range of needs that might include childhood trauma, social anxiety, school phobia, Autism, ADHD, PDA and ODD.

 Our children are at the centre of everything we do.
 We offer extensive support to their parents or carers and provide strong relational work with a range of stakeholders.

 At The Stable School we are proud to be independent and led by a strong moral compass.
 Innovation, nurture, and integrity are the drivers for positive outcomes for all our children.
 We aim for all our pupils to leave our school with the skills, knowledge, and attitudes to contribute positively to their communities and to lead happy and fulfilled lives.

 Respect, Reflect, Believe are The Stable School’s key values.
 The values are embedded in our ethos and throughout the school day.
 We support the students in understanding what each value means in practice and how respect, reflect and believe can enable our young people to grow and flourish in both school and the wider community.
-As a staff we too practice the school values, they are integral to whole school decision making, developments and well-being.
+As a staff team, we too practice the school values.
+They are integral to whole school decision making, developments and well-being.

-Our curriculum also ensures students are always provided with suitable levels of academic challenge as/when it is appropriate to do so, linked to their academic potential.
-We will also provide increased academic challenge for those students who we recognise as being gifted and talented
+Our curriculum ensures students are always provided with suitable levels of academic challenge as/when it is appropriate to do so, and linked to their academic potential.
+We also provide increased academic challenge for those students who we recognise as being gifted and talented.

 First and foremost, a trauma informed approach underpins all that we do and is the key driver to individual student success in all areas of learning.
 Neuro-scientific findings identify that trauma and loss can adversely affect brain development.